Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: The -patch sterile insect model

-In the sequel, we more precisely characterise $x^*_s(\Lambda)$ depending on the connectivity matrix $D^s$ and the release vector $\Lambda$.
+In what follows, the value of $x^*_s(\Lambda)$ on the patches is characterised more precisely, depending on the connectivity matrix $D^s$ of sterile insects and the release vector $\Lambda$.
 When the network of the sterile insects is irreducible, the sterile insect equilibrium is strictly positive.
 When it is not irreducible, a detailed examination of the network is required.
-Introducing $\Gamma_s$ as the underlying directed graph of the matrix $D^s$, we revert to the irreducible case by decomposing $\Gamma_s$ into its {\em strongly connected components} (SCCs), which are irreducible subgraphs.
+Introducing $\Gamma_s$ as the underlying graph of the matrix $D^s$, we revert to the irreducible case by decomposing $\Gamma_s$ into its {\em strongly connected components} (SCCs), which are irreducible subgraphs (see \Cref{SCC_chap3}).
 Such a diakoptic approach has been used to determine asymptotic stability of linear cooperative systems \cite{greulich2019stability} and the GAS equilibrium of system \eqref{log_allee} when $a = 0_n$ \cite{bliman2024feasibility}.

-Assume $\Gamma_s$ admits $N$ SCCs, where $1 \le N \le n$.
-The case $N = 1$ corresponds to the situation where $D^s$ is irreducible, and $N = n$ corresponds to the case where $\Gamma_s$ is composed of $n$ SCCs, each composed of a single patch (in other words, the system \eqref{sterile_model} is uncoupled).
-It is a classical result that one may arrange the SCCs in an {\em acyclic ordering}, that is, into a sequence $\mathcal{G}_1, \ldots, \mathcal{G}_N$, so that there is no arc (no direct path) from $\mathcal{G}_j$ to $\mathcal{G}_i$ unless possibly if $j <i$ \cite[p.~17]{bang2008digraphs}.

-Let us now introduce some adequate notations and definitions from graph theory.
+Let us introduce some adequate notations and definitions from graph theory.

 \begin{definition} For any subgraph or set of subgraphs $\mathcal{G}$ of $\Gamma_{s}$, the vertex set of $\mathcal{G}$ is noted $V_{\mathcal{G}}$, and the number of vertices in $V_{\mathcal{G}}$ is noted $n_{V_{\mathcal{G}}}$. \end{definition}